 The principal scientific motivation for this study is to investigate the expression of intracontinental volcanism in the crust and uppermost mantle beneath Northeast China.
 Beneath what we call the Northeast China Lineated Quaternary Volcanic Zone (Fig. 1a), we find the thinnest crust in the region as well as slow mid-crustal velocities.
-Low mantle shear wave speeds, however, principally underlie the southern part of this volcanic zone near Changbaishan Volcano, but do extend westward beneath much of the eastern Songliao Basin and appears as thin lithosphere.
-In contrast, the Northern and Southern
+Low mantle shear wave speeds, however, principally underlie the southern part of this volcanic zone near Changbaishan Volcano, but do extend westward beneath much of the eastern SLB and appears as thin lithosphere.
+In contrast, the Northern and Southern Greater Xing'an Volcanic Zones (our terminology, Fig. 1a) display low velocity anomalies in both the crust and uppermost mantle but not crustal thinning.
+The central GXAR, which is well removed from Cenozoic volcanism, does not share the low mantle shear wave speeds found beneath the volcanic zones within the GXAR and the lithosphere is guite thick.
+The thin lithosphere beneath the Southern and Northern GXAR may coincide with the hypothesized previous episodes of delamination in the Mesozoic Era (Wang et al. 2006;

-Greater Xing'an Volcanic Zones (our terminology, Fig. 1a) display low velocity anomalies in both the crust and uppermost mantle but not crustal thinning.
-The central Greater Xing'an Range, which is well removed from Cenozoic volcanism, does not share the low mantle shear wave speeds found beneath the volcanic zones within the Greater Xing'an Range and the lithosphere is quite thick.
-The thin lithosphere beneath the Southern and Northern Greater Xing'an Range may coincide with the hypothesized previous episodes of delamination in the Mesozoic Era (Wang et al., 2006; Zhang et al., 2010) with later Cenozoic volcanism occurring only where thin lithosphere is present.
+Zhang et al. 2010) with later Cenozoic volcanism occurring only where thin lithosphere is present.

 In the future, it would be beneficial to introduce Love waves in the analysis in order to investigate radial anisotropy in the crust and uppermost mantle.
-This may illuminate the so called fast-slow-fast mantle anomaly lying beneath the Songliao Basin, as this anomaly may result from the crystal preferred orientation of anisotropic minerals in the mantle.
-In addition, the strong similarity between the lateral distribution of depth-integrated velocity anomalies in the mantle between our model and the body wave model of Tang et al. (2015) calls for the joint inversion of our data together with teleseismic body wave data as done, for example, using USArray data by Obrebski et al. (2011) and by West et al. (2004) using RISTRA project data.
+This may illuminate the so called fast-slow-fast mantle anomaly lying beneath the SLB, as this anomaly may result from the crystal preferred orientation of anisotropic minerals in the mantle.
+In addition, the strong similarity between the lateral distribution of depth-integrated velocity anomalies in the mantle between our model and the body wave model of Tang et al. (2014) calls for the joint inversion of our data together with teleseismic body wave data as done, for example, using USArray data by Obrebski et al. (2011) and by West et al. (2004) using RISTRA project data.